SmtWireG/SecureBank/README.md

 # 💳 SecureBank – Terminal-Based C++ Banking Simulation

 SecureBank is a functional banking system written in C++ with a secure and minimal CLI interface.
-It showcases user login with hidden password input, basic banking operations, and IBAN-based money transfers — ideal for technical internships in fintech or core banking systems.
+It showcases user login with hidden password input, basic banking operations, and IBAN-based money transfers.
 ---

 ## 🎥 Preview